Choline kinase: Structural studies

 CKα-2 originating from C. elegans, is a dimeric enzyme with each monomer being composed of two domains.
-The active site is located between the two domains (see figure below).
+The active site is located between the two domains.
 Its overall structure is similar to members of the eukaryotic protein kinase family.
 Mammalian choline kinases exists in either dimeric or tetrameric forms in solution.
 Structural studies carried out on CKα-2 have implied that the conserved residues in the CK family of enzymes could possibly play a vital role in substrate binding as well as in the stabilization of catalytically important residues.

-An enlarged view of the residues involved in the dimer interface between the S-shaped loop of the yellow subunit and the loop following helix A and strand 4 of the cyan subunit.
-Only residues that are involved in direct salt bridges, hydrogen bonds, or van der Waals interactions are shown.
-Salt bridges and hydrogen bonds, dashed lines; labels of residues from the yellow subunit, red; labels of residues from the cyan subunit, blue.

 Mechanism

-Although not much is known about the mechanism by which choline kinase reacts, the recent advancement in the elucidation of the structure of the enzyme has provided scientists with much more insight than they had previously.
-Since the structure of CK is very similar to that of the eukaryotic protein kinase family, the location of ATP and choline binding pockets have been proposed.
-These are shown in the figures below.

-Proposed ATP binding site

-In this figure, there is a similarity between APH(3′)-IIIa, an aminoglycoside phosphotransferase and CK.

-Proposed choline binding site

-Propositions for this mechanism have been made based on mechanistic studies done on eukaryotic protein kinases.
+Suggestions for the mechanism of this enzyme have been made based on studies done on eukaryotic protein kinases.
 It has been proposed that in the CKα-2 mechanism, ATP binds first, followed by choline, and then the transfer of the phosphoryl group takes place.
 The product O-phosphocholine is then released, followed by the release of ADP.

 Evolution

-After closely studying the structurally similar enzymes, CKα-2, APH(3′)-IIIa, and PKA, researchers observed that PKA had less insertions to its structural core compared to the other enzymes.
+After studying the structurally similar enzymes, CKα-2, APH(3′)-IIIa, and PKA, researchers observed that PKA had less insertions to its structural core compared to the other enzymes.
 Against this background, it is believed that CKα-2 have evolved from PKA to have more structural elements attached to it.